TianBo-Timothy/CmdOption/README.md

 #include "CmdOption.h"
 int main(int argc, char **argv) {
   tianbo::CmdOption command_opt;
-  // the command line parser is initialized with the usage text command_opt << R"(
-This example divider program demonstrates how to use the CmdOption class to parse the command line.
-This usage message is not only used as a help message, but also as the input for the CmdOption object to initialize itself.
+  // Add the usage text.
+This usage message is not only used as a help message, but also as the input for the
+  // CmdOption object to initialize itself. command_opt << R"(
+Divider two integers.

 Usage: divide [options] a b